 But it doesn’t mean the pie has lost its way in the world.
-While we still sing about Simple Simon meeting a pieman; while Londoners still accuse you of telling “porkies” (pork pies, lies, innit); while we still do the traditional spoon-wielding pie dance (OK, that’s just me), we can still make room for the humble medieval pie in our 21st-century lives.
+We still sing about Simple Simon meeting a pieman.
+Londoners still accuse you of telling “porkies” (pork pies, lies, innit).
+And while we still do the traditional spoon-wielding pie dance, we can still make room for the humble medieval pie in our 21st-century lives.

 The original inspiration for this recipe comes from Paul Hollywood, who made the process of raising the crusts look ridiculously easy in Great British Bake Off.
 We suspected our version would take all the hardy Britishness we could muster, so we played it safe and brought in an extra dollop of the home country in the form of Matt’s Mum, Ingrid.

-When researching the process required for assembling a pork pie, the second requirement (other than Mum, of course) was the wooden mould, or pie dolly, that would be used to shape the pastry crust.
+When researching the process required for assembling a pork pie, the second requirement (other than a Mum, of course) was the pie dolly..
+This is a wooden mold that is used to shape the pastry crust.
 Because we only have one, we combined it with some Ball/mason-style 1-pint wide mouth canning jars.
 These both work well, but have slightly different raising methods, as we’ll explain below.

 Our dough amount makes about 6 small pies, so split the dough evenly and form it into balls.
 Alternatively, you could make one enormous pie, provided that you have a mould large enough.
 With the large pie, you will need to make sure the filling cooks properly (see temperatures below).
 You can take off a little dough from each portion now to form a lid, but you may also find you have enough left over once you trim the tops of the molds.
 Flatten each ball slightly onto a flat surface (we like marble because it doesn’t stick to the dough).
 You’ll want to flour or oil the mold or jar fairly well (but shake off any excess flour).